CircuitVerse/Interactive-Book/docs/seq-ssi/clock-signals.md

 {:.quiz}

-1. What must be used along with synchronous control inputs to trigger a change in the flip flop?
+1. What must be used along with synchronous control inputs to trigger a change in the flip-flop?
     * 0
     * 1
     1. clock